dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 - Installed on individual devices and reported through management interfaces; or
 - Manually configured as part of an inventory process.

-Future augmentations may explore capability discovery or telemetry driven models, but they are out of scope for the current version.
+Future augmentations may explore capability discovery or telemetry-driven models, but they are out of scope for the current version.

 # Conventions and Definitions